 Cloud Architecture: Advanced Concepts with David Linthicum

 Learn how microservices, serverless architecture, high-performance computing, and other advanced concepts may impact your cloud architecture.

 1h 15m • COURSE

-Big Data Foundations: Techniques and Concepts with Barton Poulson
+Big Data in the Age of AI with Barton Poulson

 2h 7m • COURSE